ned2070/reading-notes/design-web-pages-with-CSS.md

 CSS stands for **Cascading Style Sheets**.
 CSS is a language which modifies the appearance of HTML documents from the bland default.
 HTML controls the *strucure* and *contents* of a web page.
 CSS controls its *style*.

-The *cascading* term refers to the hierarchal system which determines which CSS attribute is applied when different ones are given for e.g. a page and a paragraph.
+The *cascading* term refers to the ordee in which CSS attribute is applied.

 [More CSS](https://developer.mozilla.org/en-US/docs/Learn/CSS/First_steps/What_is_CSS)